wenjian80/stackedit/readme.md.md

 1. **This script run on on master node ONLY.**
 2. K8 dashboard is not deploy by default.
 3. This script is to enabled the dashboard and create the RBAC for the dashboard.
-4. It will print out a token for you to login to the dashboard
+4. It will print out a token for you to login to the dashboard.
+5. Run the below command line

+k

 ## Step 8: 8_Git_helm.sh
 **[Run on master node ONLY]**